Forricide/still-feel-alive/Chapter 13.md

 "Okay.
 What were you saying we should use, Dragon?"

 "Hold on.
 Leviathan's been sighted, I'm going to verify if the last one visibly hit.
-If she was able to connect with that, we might want to go with something with more... ah, 'oomph'."
+If she was able to connect with that, we might want to go with something with more... ah, 'oomph'.
+Can you take the one in her hand, and put it back on the table?
+We'll keep it around, at least."

 "Gotcha."